On diffusion-based generative models and their error bounds: The log-concave case with full convergence estimates: Related Work and Comparison

-where $\eta>0$ is the stepsize and $T=K \eta$, where $K \in \mathbb{Z}_{+}$.
-We emphasize that \cite{gao2023wasserstein} and the previous results in the literature do not take the expectation with respect to the stochastic optimizer $\hat{\theta}$ and our novel auxiliary process \eqref{Y_auxiliary_theta_hat} that uses only known information.
-Our bounds in the Wasserstein distance of order two scale polynomially in the problem parameters and are $O(\sqrt{d})$ in the data dimension $d$ in the case the initial data is a multivariate normal distribution with unknown mean (Theorem \ref{main_theorem_toy_example}) and are $O(M^{3/4})$ in the data dimension $M$ for initial data satisfying Assumption \ref{assumption_score_strong_monotonicity} (Theorem \ref{main_theorem_general}). \paragraph{Assumptions on the data distribution.}
+We emphasize that the existing results in the literature do not take the expectation with respect to the stochastic optimizer $\hat{\theta}$.
+This, together with the use of our novel auxiliary process \ref{Y_auxiliary_theta_hat} that uses only known information, allows us to deduce state-of-the-art bounds in the Wasserstein distance of order two in the following sense.
+The bounds scale polynomially in the data dimension $M$, i.e. $O(\sqrt{M})$ as shown in Theorem \ref{main_theorem_toy_example} and Remark \ref{main_theorem_general_relaxed_assumption}, and achieve the optimal rate of convergence: of order one in Theorem \ref{main_theorem_toy_example} and of order $\alpha \in \left[\frac{1}{2},1 \right]$ in Theorem \ref{main_theorem_general}.